priyasavaliya20-collab/-Derivable-Judgement/Derivable Judgement/README.md

 | p-value | 0.610 |
 | Critical Value | 2.623 |

+### 🔍 Interpretation:
-📌 **Interpretation:** The p-value is much greater than 0.610 and the test statistic is below the critical value.
+The p-value is much greater than 0.610 and the test statistic is below the critical value.

+### ✅ Conclusion:
-📌 **Conclusion:** Smoking status and diabetes prevalence are statistically independent.
+Smoking status and diabetes prevalence are statistically independent.

 ---